Movements for Piano and Orchestra

 Movements is a 1959 five-movement work for piano and orchestra by Igor Stravinsky lasting about ten minutes.
 It was written during his serial period and shows his dedication to that idiom as well as the influence of Anton Webern.

+The piece is scored for 2 flutes (2nd doubling piccolo), oboe, English horn, clarinet, bass clarinet, bassoon, 2 trumpets, 3 trombones, harp, celesta, strings and solo piano.

 Commission and Premiere

 Igor Stravinsky and Margrit Weber discussing Movements, in January 1960.

 Stravinsky wrote Movements for pianist Margrit Weber, who premiered it at a Stravinsky Festival in New York's Town Hall on January 10, 1960, with the composer conducting.
 It was commissioned for $15,000 by Swiss industrialist Karl Weber, Margrit Weber's husband.
 Weber had asked for a work of between 15 and 20 minutes in length, but Stravinsky initially produced a compressed piece lasting barely half as long.
 According to a diary entry by biographer/assistant Robert Craft, in response to a letter received from the Webers (17 April 1959) Stravinsky said "I think I will have to add another minute or two of music," to which Vera replied "So much for 'all-encompassing conceptions of form.'
 The artist simply makes it up as he goes along."